 - Chopped Walnuts (optional)

-How to use an Egg Replacer to make these Healthy Vegan Muffins
+How to use an Egg Replacer to make these Healthy Vegan Carrot Muffins

 You can read more about Egg Replacer here!

-How to make this easy Vegan Carrot Cake Muffin recipe
+How to make these Vegan Carrot Cake Muffins

 - Using a Food Processor or a simple Grater, thinly grate your Carrots and Apple.
 Place in a thin mesh sieve and gently press on it to remove any moisture.
 You want them to be as dry as possible.
 Set aside to drain.